Classifying-sports-fans/classifying-sports-fans/README.md

 -[VL1r12] Purchased a multi-game ticket page
 -[VL1r13] Bet in a group pool
 -[VL1r14] Plated daily fantasy

--[S12r3] Hours Watching Sports in a Typical Week (0-120 Hours)

--[NFL3] How often do you think you will bet on NFL games this NFL season?
--I will not bet on NFL Games this season, One or two weeks, Some weeks, Most Weeks, Every Week

--[NFL4] How many fantasy football leagues do you play in?
-(None, 1, 2, 3, 4 or more)

-#### Potential Control Variables

--[S1] Gender
--[S2]  Age
--[D4] Household Income (Categorical)
--[D5]  Employment Status
--[D6]  Educational Attainment
--[Hid_Ethnicity_Bucket] Race/Ethnicity

 ### Expectations and EDA: